alfert/baumeister/apps/baumeister_web/README.md

 ## Design

-`BaumeisterWeb` uses the BaumeisterCoordinator and BaumeisterCore for all serious backend tasks.
+`BaumeisterWeb` uses the `BaumeisterCoordinator` and `BaumeisterCore` for all serious backend tasks.
 On the web frontend, a project is defined and updated, finally stored in a Mnesia database.
 At the same time, for each defined project a Baumeister configuration is added.
 An observer is started, after the project configuration is enabled from the web.
-The major task of BaumeisterWeb is to manage this connection, essentially translating the entries from a userfriendly form to the details required by the Baumeister backend.
+The major task of BaumeisterWeb is to manage this connection, essentially translating the entries from a user-friendly form to the details required by the Baumeister backend.

-The second task is to listen to all the events that appear in the context of an project, streaming the results from the observer and the workers to the user interface and recognice each build together with pointers where the log output is currently stored.
+The second task is to listen to all the events that appear in the context of an project, streaming the results from the observer and the workers to the user interface and recognize each build together with pointers where the log output is currently stored.
 This offline log output is required if the user comes back to former builds or to a build which he was not observing online.

+To implements these tasks, `BaumeisterWeb` uses the `Baumeister.EventCenter` event broker to get informations about the running build jobs.
+For configuring projects the `Baumeister.Config` configurator is used.

 ## Trivia